Ullerik/Alg-Genning/README.md

 For example, if you want a cross-solver, you should set LL and all pairs to 0.
 I also recommend setting *search_depth* as low as possible and *table_depth* as high as possible.
 This means the setup function will take more time to run, but in turn the generic_solver will be much faster.
+*skip_U* means the algs won't start nor end with any U move.

 ```